 The team was familiar with the process, so they didn’t need to invent something new and untested.

 The same reports and metrics could be used for both feature work and tech tasks.

 It made company-wide forecasting and metrics (e.g. for auditors) easier because there was only one bucket of things to measure.

 It made it easier to spot disparities, e.g. estimates being more accurate for feature work.

-By creating a Darwinian competition between tasks in every sprint, only a few the quality of tech tasks went up because it's usually easier to find the top handful of tasks for each sprint than to ensure that 30+ tasks in a tech sprint are all “highest priority”.
+By creating a Darwinian competition between tasks in every sprint, the quality of tech tasks went up because it's usually easier to find the top handful of tasks for each sprint than to ensure that 30+ tasks in a tech sprint are all “highest priority”.

 It avoided risky megatasks by forcing large changes to be chopped up into manageable, testable, “checkpointable” chunks that could fit into one sprint.

 We were already doing all these things for feature work, and doing them for essentially the same reasons.
 So it was an easy adjustment for the team to do the same thing for tech tasks.